-Lenden F. Webb represents corporations, limited liability companies, partnerships and their principals in a wide array of matters, including breach of contract, business and partnership disputes, bad faith insurance disputes, class actions, employment, creditor collection issues, general contract and business matters.
-Mr. Webb has taken cases to final verdict with success in both bench and jury trials in 18 Counties throughout California.
+Lenden F. Webb is an experienced litigator and trial attorney with over 57 Jury trials, Bench trials and Arbitrations in 14 California counties spanning 177 days.
+Mr. Webb represents corporations, limited liability companies, partnerships and their principals in a wide array of matters, including breach of contract, business and partnership disputes, bad faith insurance disputes, class actions, employment, creditor collection issues, general contract and business matters.

 Mr. Webb received his law degree from California Western School of Law where he was a published member of Law Review.
 Before establishing his law office, Mr. Webb attained Junior Partner status just prior to entering his fourth year with the law firm of Wild, Carter & Tipton, APC.
 Mr. Webb serves as paneled mediator for two California County Superior Courts and as Judge Pro Tem for the Superior Court of California.

 Mr. Webb obtained a Masters of Business Administration degree from the University of Redlands.
 He also finished the Honors curriculum while earning his Bachelor’s degree in Speech Communication from Walla Walla University with minors in Religion and Business.

 Mr. Webb has the honor of two published works, “International BBB a la eBay” in the California Western International Law Journal and “Brainstorming Meets Online Dispute Resolution” with the American Review of International Arbitration at Columbia Law School.
 In the Fall of 2010, Mr. Webb was honored by his alma mater in an article highlighting his accomplishments, “Raising the Bar”. (links below)